 makes appointments by unanimous decision.

 All information received by the BAP, and its deliberations, are kept confidential except to the extent required by law.
-Any BAP member who considers s/he may have a potential conflict of interest in considering an applicant, must declare that potential conflict to the convenor.
-If the convenor considers it appropriate to do so, s/he may require that member to vacate their position on the BAP.
-If the convenor considers s/he may have a potential conflict of interest, he or she must notify the Board and if the Board considers it appropriate to do so, it may require that member to vacate their position on the BAP.
+Any BAP member who considers they may have a potential conflict of interest in considering an applicant, must declare that potential conflict to the convenor.
+If the convenor considers it appropriate to do so, they may require that member to vacate their position on the BAP.
+If the convenor considers they may have a potential conflict of interest, they must notify the Board and if the Board considers it appropriate to do so, it may require that member to vacate their position on the BAP.

-Any vacancy in the membership of the BAP is filled with a replacement member from the same category under Rule 17.2 from which the vacancy arises.
+Any vacancy in the membership of the BAP is filled with a replacement member from the same category under Rule 18.2 from which the vacancy arises.